Daniel A. Seeger Collected Papers, 1958-2008

 FBI file (copies received after Freedom of Information Act request)

-Mss.
-"The Effects of U.S. vs. Seeger on Selective Service" by Philip Steinberg
+Reference material: mss.
+"The Effects of U.S. v.
+Seeger on Selective Service" by Phillip Steinberg